Coenzyme Q10: benefits, dosage, contraindications

 Coenzyme Q10: weak interaction

-Red yeast rice, containing statins (HMG-CoA reductase inhibitors), can interact with coenzyme Q10 by lowering its blood levels.
+Red yeast rice, which contains statins (HMG-CoA reductase inhibitors), can interact with coenzyme Q10 by lowering its blood levels.

 Precautions